History of Hunslet: 1960s

 In 1968, a widespread slum clearance project led to the construction of the Hunslet Grange Flats, also informally known as the Leek Street Flats.
 The 2,500 flats were commissioned by Leeds City Council and constructed by Shepherd Building Group.
 The flats were built as a large complex, sprawling over much of Hunslet.
 While the flats enjoyed a degree of popularity in their first few years, this did not last, the layout of the complex and severe condensation lead to them being attributed to many health and social problems in the area, and only 13 years after construction began, in 1983, the council began to demolish the complex.

 The 1960s also saw the M1 motorway come to Hunslet, since the rerouting of the M1 around the East of Leeds taking it to the A1(M) motorway at Aberford, the Hunslet stretch of the former M1 is now part of the M621.

 1980s

 Following the demolition of Hunslet Grange, the area was again redeveloped with low rise council housing in the early 1990s.

 2000s

 The 2000s saw the redevelopment of the former industrial area surrounding Clarence Dock.

 Future

 The proposed HS2 railway line will run through Hunslet adjacent to the Leeds to Pontefract railway line on a new viaduct.
 It was at one time planned to terminate at Leeds New Lane station to the west of Hunslet, but will now terminate at Leeds station.
+In the 2020s, Holbeck is part of the Leeds South Bank development.